kdolic/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+- Document Object Model (DOM) is the programming interface for HTML/XML docs.
+It is a representation of the browser page and programs can change structure, style, content within.
+Represents document as nodes/objects.
+The DOM allows programs and scripts to dynamically access/update the content/structure/style

 2. What is an event?

+- Allows JS to register different event handlers on elements.
+Can be used with functions, will not be executed before the event occurs.
+Examples: click, dblclick, mouseover.
+Actions for a browser to utilize and interaction for users.

 3. What is an event listener?

+- addEventListener() ...
+It is a method that deals with a specified element or event handler.
+It makes it control how the event reacts to the DOM bubbling.
+You can have many event listeners for different/same elements on the page.

 4. Why would we convert a NodeList into an Array?

+- We have access to an elements data as a NodeList and we have to convert it into an array.
+NodeList is an array-like object but you cannot use array methods like .map(), .filter()

 5. What is a component?

+- A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.
+HTML could be the building blocks of elements.
+The CSS is the style for those components and making it DRY and thinking which blocks to target.
+JavaScript is used to consume the data and output the content into the DOM.
+JavaScript's involvement in components is the glue that ties everything together.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.